 If you do nothing else with these drills, let them be the catalyst for tightening up your own accuracy standards.
 This era, the onus for shooters is on blazing speed with acceptable hits.

 What is an acceptable hit?
 Depends on the trainer or shooter you ask.
-Too much preaching on the virtue of “combat accuracy” instead of “bullseye accuracy” has led to a generation of shooters who are sloppier than a 3AM drunk.
+Too much preaching on the virtue of “combat accuracy” instead of “bullseye accuracy” has led to a generation of really sloppy shooters.

 Hits anywhere in the torso, marginal scratches and suboptimal targeting all fly today under the horsecrap aegis of “combat accurate.”
 Folks, please just call it what it is: a so-so hit.